TrackManager (DCC & DC)

 (See the list of compatible boards at TrackManager DC compatible boards.)

-(The EX‑CommandStation / Booster One Express and EX‑MotorShield8874 have a brake pin.)A controller that can be used with the EX‑CommandStation.
+(The EX‑CSB1 and EX‑MotorShield8874 have a brake pin.)A controller that can be used with the EX‑CommandStation.

 No additional external DCC decoders are required for DC (PWM) track assignments, and a single EX‑CommandStation is the only hardware needed for full functionality.

 Note: An additional suggested precaution is to add 4 fuses on wires (-b +b, -a +a) to the EX‑CommandStation connections.
-Use 2A fuses for the standard L298P motor shield or 5A fuses for the EX‑MotorShield8874 and other the larger motor boards.
+Use 2A fuses for the Standard Motor Driver or 5A fuses for the EX‑MotorShield8874 and other the larger motor drivers.

 Additional Technical Information

-If you are interested in the technical details of DC PWM visit our DCC vs DC PWM page.
+If you are interested in the technical details of DC Pulse Width Modulation (PWM) visit our DCC vs DC PWM page.

 Changing a Motor Driver Output to a different DCC mode